mnr/writing-wip/kwak-anthology.md

 "I can get a privacy exemption if necessary," said Araci.
 "If I have to do that, I'll include Abundancy and Dakota for efficient use of my time.
 So, Robin, shall we talk face to face?"

-The puppet looked away, then made a gesture to pull it's face off.
-Robin Lopez appeared, Araci recognized him from Dakota's videos of Montevideo.
+The puppet looked away, then made a gesture to pull its face off.
+Robin Lopez appeared.
+Araci recognized him from Dakota's videos of Montevideo.

 "I'm trying to stay alive," said Robin.
 "The oven explosion was not an accident.
-I stepped out to get us something to eat and when I got back, there were alarms and a lot of people.
-I took a quick look then ran.
+I stepped out to get us something to eat and when I got back, there were alarms and people.
+I took a quick look, then ran.
 Dakota wasn't moving and whoever caused the explosion might still be around."

 "Okay.
 You were scared and ran.
 Let's accept that for now.
 But Dakota had installed a custom circuit in the oven and was preparing a custom meal.
-Wouldn't that level of tampering with the system be suspect to cause the explosion.
+Wouldn't that level of tampering with the system be suspected to cause the explosion?
 Suppose you two brought this on yourselves."

 "NO. We did not."
 Robin choked up.
 "Dakota was smart.
 And careful.
 She built in gas limiters, even a fail-safe sensor.
 The meal she had in the oven was from a reputable manufacturer.
 It wasn't like we were cooking meth."

 "There's a lot to unpack here.
 Let's start with the circuit," Araci said.
-"We know about a custom chip, but don't knw what it does.
+"We know about a custom chip, but don't know what it does.
 Do you have the schematic?"

 "I can get it.
 It's not that remarkable - it intercepts and logs commands from the meal.
 We were cooking meals and recording the process.
 If we did enough, we could build open source meals.
-Hestia is tricky how they make the system work - we were going to open that up to the world.
+Hestia is tricky about how they make the system work - we were going to open that up to the world.
 What we're doing is legal, but they heard we were succeeding.
 That's why they killed Dakota."

 "How do you suppose Hestia caused the explosion?"

 "How should I know?" said Robin.
 "You're the police.
 Isn't this what you do?"

-"Thanks for your confidence and assistance," said Lupe.
+"Thanks for your confidence and help," said Lupe.

 "Next question," started Araci.
 "I said it was a custom meal.
 You said it was from, and I quote: 'a reputable manufacturer.'
 Can we come to an agreement on where that meal came from?
 Would I be able to purchase that from a reputable grocery vendor? "

 Robin hesitated.
 "Not yet."
 He looked away for a minute, sighed, and looked back.
 "That particular meal wasn't commercially available just yet.
-Friends of mine acquired it from WorldFood.
+Friends of mine gained it from WorldFood.
 We're not the only group attempting to break Hestia's food monopoly.
 Dakota said we could compare the behavior of the competitive meal against a standard Hestia meal for insight on how the system worked."

 "WorldFood makes meal kits for Hestia?" asked Araci.